AdobeDocs/campaign-classic-learn.en/help/overview.md

 level: Beginner
 exl-id: b272ed1f-89e7-489f-9215-52215cbe18b7
 ---
-# Adobe Campaign Classic Tutorials - Overview
+# Adobe Campaign Classic V7 Tutorials - Overview

 Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management and cross channel execution.
-This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Classic.
+This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign Classic V7.

 ## What's New